JensDijkstra/Project-NAO/Design Report/DesignReport.md

 ![](Design Report\pictures\keyframe.png)

-The 10-forms aren't realy stationairy poses but actually a set of movement so for every form a bunch of positions had to be saved and played after one another to make smooth motions. every form begins in the position where the last form ended.
+The 10-forms aren't really stationary poses but actually a set of movement so for every form a bunch of positions had to be saved and played after one another to make smooth motions. every form begins in the position where the last form ended.
 This makes for very smooth transitions between the forms.
-Eventualy you get a timeline with all the positions. the further away the positions are from each other the longer the robot takes to get to the next position.
+Eventually you get a timeline with all the positions. the further away the positions are from each other the longer the robot takes to get to the next position.
 You can use this to make the robot move faster or slower.

 ![](Design Report\pictures\timeline.png)